-- (i) Publishing (including online [Optional change see Part A of the Explanatory Notes]), printing, circulating or editing any newspaper, magazine, or other printed or online material relating to the affairs or objects of the Society; - Holding or arranging lectures, exhibitions, public meetings, classes or conferences calculated directly or indirectly to be of benefit to the Society or its members; - (k) Supporting any provincial, district or specialised groups of growers of horticultural products within New Zealand [Optional change see Part A of the Explanatory Notes]; - (I) Carrying out any activities permitted under any Order [Optional change see Part A of the Explanatory Notes]; and - (m) Acting as the collection and distribution agency in respect of any levies from time to time payable by or available for the benefit of growers of horticultural products under any statute, regulation, Order in Council or otherwise. - 3.2 In carrying out its objects the Society shall have all the capacity, rights, powers, and privileges set out in the Act, including the power to do all things and make such arrangements whatsoever which are incidental or conducive to the above objects of the Society.
+- Holding or arranging lectures, exhibitions, public meetings, classes or conferences calculated directly or indirectly to be of benefit to the Society or its members; - (k) Fostering the organisation and development of Supporting any provincial, district or specialised groups of growers of horticultural products within New Zealand; - (I) Carrying out any activities permitted under any Order; and - (m) Acting as the collection and distribution agency in respect of any levies from time to time payable by or available for the benefit of growers of horticultural products under any statute, regulation, Order in Council or otherwise. - 3.2 In carrying out its objects the Society shall have all the capacity, rights, powers, and privileges set out in the Act, including the power to do all things and make such arrangements whatsoever which are incidental or conducive to the above objects of the Society.